-As outlined under Roads above, emissions to air as a result of rail can give rise to NOx, SOx and particulates emissions, particularly where diesel stock is in use.
-While much of the DART system is electrified it is noted that the source of the electricity may be from non-renewable sources dependant on burning of fossil fuels and biomass which give rise to those emissions discussed to air.
+As outlined under Roads above, emissions to air as a result of rail can give rise to NO_x , SO_x and particulates emissions, particularly where diesel stock is in use.
+While much of the DART system is electrified it is noted that the source of the electricity may be from non-renewable sources dependent on burning of fossil fuels and biomass which give rise to those emissions discussed to air.

 Ports -A national ports policy was developed in 2013 to better address maritime transport services.
 The policy clearly delineated Tier 1 ports of international significance, Tier 2 ports of national significance and other ports of regional significance.
 Tier 1 ports include Dublin Port Company, the Port of Cork Company and Shannon Foynes Port Company.
 Tier 2 ports include the Port of Waterford and Rosslare Port.
-The final category are ports of regional significance and include Drogheda, Dún Laoghaire, Galway, New Ross and Wicklow.
+The final category is ports of regional significance and includes Drogheda, Dún Laoghaire, Galway, New Ross and Wicklow.
 Notably the majority of these ports are within / adjacent to European Sites.

-Key pressures include dreging (maintenance and / capital); commercial shipping and associated noise and disturbance; emissions of to water and air; waste generation; land reclamation; attraction of associated industrial development; contaminated land issues.
+Key pressures include dredging (maintenance and / capital); commercial shipping and associated noise and disturbance; emissions of to water and air; waste generation; land reclamation; attraction of associated industrial development; contaminated land issues.
 The European Sites in Ireland's coastal and estuarine space include extensive areas of protected habitats and species.
 Growth of ports has the potential for impact on the European Sites through changes in coastal processes and sediment budgets as a result of dredging or similar works; impacts on Annex species during construction (dredging, piling, dumping of materials); temporary loss of food sources; increased disturbance from improved access routes bring more traffic and emissions into the area.
 This is in combination with other ongoing port activities such as maintenance dredging.
-Recognising the complexities of issues in the estuarine and coastal zone, the European Commission published guidelines on the Implementation of the Birds and Habitats Directives in Estuaries and Coastal Zones.
-The guidelines note that port development in European sites is not precluded but must be approached with care and must include early stakeholder dialogue.
+Recognising the complexities of issues in the estuarine and coastal zone, the European Commission published guidelines note that port development in European sites is not precluded but must be approached with care and must include early stakeholder dialogue.
 The approach to port development in any of the ports noted in the NPF must adhere to these guidelines in order to protect the European Sites around them.